ms8r/alyosha/README.md

 Alyosha - A counter recommendation engine for news feeds
 ========================================================

-*Note: This project is in its very early stages...*

-There has been some discussion in the media about how the filtering algorithms behind news feeds may increase polarization in a society.
+There is an increasingly vibrant discussion about how the filtering algorithms behind news feeds reinforce existing biases and prejudices.
 As a recent [comment](http://mathbabe.org/2014/06/30/thanks-for-a-great-case-study-facebook/#comments) on [mathbabe.org](http://mathbabe.org) put it:

 > There was a time when there were only three major news sources available to
 > people on a daily basis and the news they provided was governed by a